spiffe/tornjak/CONTRIBUTING.md

 ## Building Executables and Images

-Building Tornjak can be done with the Makefile.
+Building Tornjak from scratch can be done with the Makefile.
 Notable make targets follow:
 - `make bin/tornjak-backend`: makes the Go executable of the Tornjak backend
 - `make bin/tornjak-manager`: makes the Go executable of the Tornjak manager
 - `make ui-agent`: makes the ReactJS app for the Tornjak frontend
 - [TODO](TODO) include containerized images

+## Usage

-Once built, a container may be run as is described in USAGE [TODO](TODO).
+Once built or pulled, a container may be run as is described in our usage document

+## Development

+There are code architecture diagrams available in our [api documentation](./docs/tornjak-ui-api-documentation.md#11-overview).

 ### Running the Tornjak Manager
 Once you have a Tornjak agent running, you may run the Tornjak manager by locally running